alexbol99/flatten-js/README.md

 ## First project

 Check out this [flatten-js-test](https://github.com/alexbol99/flatten-js-test) from git to create your first project using **flatten-js** library.
-Flatten-js-test has zero configuration, it works as is without transpiling in any modern browser.
+Flatten-js-test has zero configuration, it works "as is" without transpiling in any modern browser.

 ## Documentation